Datahenge/btu_scheduler_daemon/README.md

 This daemon isn't really useful, unless you've installed its companion Frappe application: [Background Tasks Unleashed (BTU](https://github.com/Datahenge/btu)

 ### Installation
-This scheduler daemon is *not* a Python application.
-It's a 64-bit Linux binary executable (compiled using Rust).
+This scheduler daemon is *not* a Python application like BTU.
+It's a 64-bit Linux binary executable (created using [The Rust Programming Language](https://www.rust-lang.org/)).

 1. Download the latest version from Releases.
 2. Save this executable somewhere on your Frappe web server.
 A good place is your home directory, or the Frappe user's home directory.